-But, is an MBA really worth it?
+But is an MBA worth it?

 Well, yes and no. Now, before you stop reading the rest of the post, let me explain to you a bit of my story.

 I had never studied a management course before.
-I studied Science in my +2 and I did my Bachelor’s in Computer Science and Information Technology.
+I studied Science in my +2, and I did my Bachelor’s in Computer Science and Information Technology.
 Back then, I did not even know the basics of accounting, finance, or marketing.

 How did that happen?

-When I was studying MBA, I started learning more about the various aspects of a business.
+When I was studying MBA, I started learning more about the various aspects of business.
 Finance became an interesting subject for me.
-I was consistent with my assignments and I was keen to learn new stuff.
+I was consistent with my assignments, and I was keen to learn new stuff.
 Honestly, I never really cared about my scores.
 Instead, I focused on being consistent and growing my knowledge in this new field.

-So, for me, MBA was totally worth it.
+So, for me, MBA was worth it.

 But it does not mean that it will be so for everyone.

 It is not about what someone else wants or thinks.
 It is about what you want to do.
-I wanted to start a business, so I joined the MBA.
+For example, I wanted to start a business, so I joined the MBA.
 What is your passion?
 What skills do you want to develop?
 Be clear about them.
 Don’t just randomly make your decision.
 Don’t be influenced by others.
 Take your time and think about it.

-In most of the western countries, having an MBA degree is a big deal.
-But, in Nepal, MBAs are not really valued that much.
+In most western countries, having an MBA degree is a big deal.
+But, in Nepal, MBAs are not valued that much.
 It is because almost every other management student has an MBA degree.
 MBA in Nepal costs around 5-10 lakhs.
 Maybe even more.
 If you are not doing it for the right reasons, you will only be wasting your time and money.

 When is an MBA Worth it?

 MBA is also worth it if you are thinking of starting a business.
 But you won’t be able to magically establish a successful business just because you are an MBA.
 Starting a business is easier said than done.
 It takes a lot of effort and hard work.
-But an MBA will definitely be a plus point in doing so.
+But an MBA will be a plus point in doing so.

-Myths about MBA
+Myths about MBA in Nepal

 The fourth myth is that it will be easy to start a business after completing the MBA.
 Like I said, starting a business takes a lot of work and effort.
 An MBA does provide the necessary ideas and show you a path to starting a business.
 However, in the real world, things can get a lot trickier.
-Most MBAs only provide book-knowledge.
+Most MBAs only provide book knowledge.
 It means you will only be qualified academically.
 Starting a business requires a different mindset.
 You must be willing to face a lot of real-world challenges.